SamHendry/tasker/README.md

 ## Functions
 Seperate each command, name, and property kwarg with a space.
 You can use indicies as names.
 The properties are: pri and proj.
-Sample command - **m 0 task1 pri=1** - which modifies the task at index 0 and task1, setting the priority of both to 1
+Here is a sample command which modifies the task at index 0 and task1, setting the priority of both to 1: **m 0 task1 pri=1**

 - **add_task:**
     - a \[names] \*\*\[properties]